 The book features this companion website, providing resources for students and lecturers including video tutorials, industry news, and sample assignments.
 The book’s Twitter account (@MobileJourn) and Facebook page (fb.com/MobileandSocialMediaJournalism) share the latest industry trends and offer tips for teaching the topic.

 - From the Newsroom Q&As feature diverse perspectives and insights from local and national journalists working in a range of roles.

-- Twitter handles are listed for every journalist and news outlet mentioned in the book, empowering students to interact with industry professionals.
+- Twitter handles are listed for every journalist mentioned in the book, empowering students to interact with them.

 - Chapter checklists have been classroom tested by the author.
 Some items encourage students to tweet the author directly or discuss questions as a class.